Biden ends infrastructure negotiations with Republican senators

 Psaki said that Mr. Biden has talked with several House and Senate lawmakers over the past two days, and he appreciated Capito's efforts and "good faith conversations," but he was disappointed that after he had reduced his plan by over $1 trillion, Republicans had "increased their proposed new investments by only $150 billion."

 The president will now turn his attention to a bipartisan group of senators preparing their own infrastructure proposal.
-Psaki said he has spoken with Senators Sinema, Cassidy, and Manchin, and he plans to stay in touch with the lawmakers while he's in Europe.
+Psaki said he has spoken with Senators Kyrsten Sinema, Bill Cassidy and Joe Manchin, and he plans to stay in touch with the lawmakers while he's in Europe.

 A bipartisan team led by Republican Senator Mitt Romney, of Utah, had been working on an alternative to the offer by Capito's group as a backup in case its talks with the White House foundered.

+The bipartisan House Problem Solvers Caucus has also been working on an infrastructure plan with Senators Cassidy, Sinema, Portman and Manchin, among others, and the co-chairs of the group, Congressmen Josh Gottheimer, Democrat of New Jersey, and Brian Fitzpatrick, Republican of Pennsylvania, briefed the White House Monday night on what their work.
+On Tuesday night, the bipartisan House group released a $1.2 trillion "physical" infrastructure framework, but they're still working with senators on how to pay for the plan.
+Their framework includes $761.8 billion in new spending over eight years.

+Gottheimer said in a statement, "It's critically important that we get a robust infrastructure package signed into law, and that we do it with strong bipartisan support," and he said the group's framework "tackles everything from electric vehicles to clean water to fixing our crumbling bridges, tunnels, roads, and rail."
+Fitzpatrick called on Congress and the White House to "unite" and "move our transportation systems into the 21st century."

-Senator John Barrasso, Republican of Wyoming, told reporters didn't see much evidence of compromise from Mr. Biden during the negotiations.
+As the administration ended its negotiations with the GOP senators and engaged with the bipartisan group, Senator John Barrasso, Republican of Wyoming, told reporters there wasn't much evidence of compromise from Mr. Biden.

 "The closest we ever were was the day we were in the Oval Office with the president," Barrasso said Tuesday.
 "He has never really moved toward us, in terms of core infrastructure he had lots of broad requests for things that the American people don't see as infrastructure, then he's never backed away from his desire to continue to want to raise taxes."